-Depending on the condition of your vehicles DPF, we may be able to complete a Forced DPF Regeneration (otherwise known as a static regen), this is a short term solution that may help extend the life of the DPF by burning off excess soot, this process typically takes 30-60 minutes to complete and is activated using our diagnostic equipment.
+Depending on the condition of your vehicle's DPF, we may be able to perform a forced DPF regeneration (otherwise known as a static regen), this is a short term solution that may help extend the life of the DPF by burning off excess soot, this process typically takes 30-60 minutes to complete and is activated using our diagnostic equipment.

-Where regeneration is no longer an option, our Advanced DPF Cleaning Service is the next step, this is a two step process that involves injecting a special DPF cleaning fluid into the filter which breaks down excess soot before passing a second chemical agent through the DPF to remove the cleaning solution and flush out the broken down soot, this takes approximately three hours to complete.
+Our advanced DPF cleaning service is a longer term solution and is one of the most popular services we provide, this is a two step process that involves injecting a special DPF cleaning fluid into the filter which breaks down excess ash and oil deposits before passing a second chemical agent through the DPF to remove the cleaning solution and flush out the debris, this takes approximately three hours to complete.

 If your vehicle's DPF becomes completely blocked and we are unable to clean it, the filter may need to be replaced.

 The cost of replacement filters vary from a few hundred to a few thousand pounds, our workshop is fully quipped to supply and fit new filters if required but our advice is to avoid this by acting on the DPF warning light sooner rather than later.